 - How many data forms do we need to complete? - There are two data forms: the Hospital Level Data Form and the Patient Level Data Form.
 The hospital level data form is completed once a month and has 3 sections: Structure Measures, Sleep Environment Audit and Education Measures.
 Only one Hospital Level Data form needs to be filled out for baseline and since this data is retrospective the sleep audit cannot be done for baseline, so it does not need to be filled out.
 Moving forward, we are asking that a sleep environment audit is done on 20 babies on the unit.
 This a tool that can be used for audits, but does not need to be submitted to us.
-You only have to enter the # of infants audited and the # of infants in a safe sleep environment. - How many crib audits are we completing for each month? - o 20 per month - If you have both a newborn nursery and a NICU/Special care, you will complete 20 audits for each unit - You will audit 20 babies at any point over the month and assess whether they are in a safe sleep environment at the time of audit.
-Audits should be done across day and night shift. - If you do not have 20 discharges, then you will just fill out the Patient Level data form for however many discharges you have that month
+You only have to enter the # of infants audited and the # of infants in a safe sleep environment. - When is baseline data due? - o February 15th - o For baseline data it will be 20 charts from Oct, Nov, Dec for the patient level data form.
+For the hospital level data form, you will just submit 1 for baseline.
+You will skip the crib audits section for baseline on the hospital data form. - How many crib audits are we completing for each month? - o 20 per month - o If you have both a newborn nursery and a NICU/Special care, you will complete 20 audits for each unit - o You will audit 20 babies at any point over the month and assess whether they are in a safe sleep environment at the time of audit.
+Audits should be done across day and night shift. - o If you do not have 20 discharges, then you will just fill out the Patient Level data form for however many discharges you have that month